TreasureJim/skitgubbe-simulator/README.md

 - ELO system
 - Fair queue system
     - make sure players aren't playing against the same people every time (hopefully the ELO system will help with this)
+- Handle timeouts for players in game not responding
+- Setup system to debug if crashes occur in production